PattersonOfficial/react-chat-app/README.md

 # Web Chat App

-This is a chat application built with socket io and with a basic JWT authentication
+This is a chat application built with socket io and with Auth0

 ### Stack (Mern)
 1. MongoDB